-National Geographic and their world-class photographers will blow you away with this 320-page collection.
-It features over 250 large quality photographs of must-see places around the world, from sugar white-sand beaches to huge ancient monoliths.
+This 320-page collection includes large quality photographs of must-see places around the world, from sugar white-sand beaches to huge ancient monoliths.
 They also included a bit of info on every page, like some of the top lodging and dining options near the destinations.
-Find these books on Amazon here.
+National Geographic, hardcover $27.19 on Amazon

 2. Travel Route 66: A Guide to the History, Sights, and Destinations Along the Main Street of America